 Recommendation: Cooperation could be developed on the issues related to the Public Health and food safety in line with the commitments under the Association Agreement and the Association Agenda.

-Possible Counterparts - Ministry of Agriculture, Ministry of Health, Labour and Social Protection National Food Agency.
+Possible Counterparts - Ministry of Agriculture, Ministry of Health, Labour and Social Affairs National Food Agency.

+Collaboration for improvement performance of national health systems to shape national and EU policies regarding food safety

 Responsibilities: